DGU-AI-LAB/DGU-AI-LAB.github.io/README.md

 </p>

 <h3 align="center">
-<p>Meta-Learnign & Multimodal Learning Library for TensorFlow 2.0
+<p>Meta-Learning & Multimodal Learning Library for TensorFlow 2.0
 </h3>

 metaX library is a python library with deep neural networks and datasets for meta learning and multi-view learning base on Tensorflow 2.0.